 There has been much excitement surrounding the release of ServiceNow London.
 Focusing on providing an improved experience for users through applications like, Virtual Agent, Target Content Automation, and Walk-up Experience, London has proven to be quite the success.

 With the release of London, ServiceNow is changing more than just their platform features.
 Their support model is moving from an n-2 to an n-1 model, requiring companies to upgrade to either London or Kingston; the two most recent releases.

-Continue reading for additional details about changes to ServiceNow Support in London and to discover how Certified ServiceNow® Partner, Infocenter can benefit your company throughout these changes:
+For more info on Madrid, New York or Orlando upgrades, check out this article.
+Continue reading for additional details about changes to ServiceNow Support that began in the London release and to discover how Certified ServiceNow® Partner, Infocenter can help your company throughout these changes.

 ServiceNow has had an n-2 support model up until the release of London where the switch was made to an n-1 model.
 To clarify, the n-2 model that was previously in place signifies that all users on the most current version of ServiceNow received support for up to 2 significant prior releases (i.e. support for Jakarta and Istanbul, along with Kingston).
 Additionally, under the n-2 umbrella, clients could continue usage (without technical support) on old versions rather than upgrading.